NavyaG-lab/Tech-writer/on-call/data-infra/ops_how_to.md

 ## Retracting Manual Appends to Dataset Series

+Possible situations to retract manual appends:

-You will occasionally receive requests from users to retract datasets which were manually appended to a dataset-series.
+- Requests from users to retract datasets which were manually appended to a dataset-series.
 This usually happens in the #data-help channel.
+- Manual dataset series failed to be processed with recent appendeded data causing the node where it runs to be fail too e.g `itaipu-manual-dataset-series`

 1. Run `nu dataset series info <dataset-series-name> --verbose` to get the resource ID of the dataset you want to retract.